What to Pack for Antarctica and the Arctic

 Fleeces are ideal for this they come in a variety of weights and styles.

 Men's | Women's

-You might prefer a lightweight down-filled parka, these are extremely warm and can easily be thrown on over a shirt for immediate serious insulation like when there's a call for an exciting wildlife sighting for instance.
+You might prefer a lightweight down-filled jacket, these are extremely warm and can easily be thrown on over a shirt for immediate serious insulation like when there's a call for an exciting wildlife sighting for instance.
 While wind proof and water resistant to a degree, they should not be relied on as the outer shell layer for all conditions unless specified as such with substantial shell material.
 A thinner one makes an excellent warm but lightweight layer.